advancedresearch/advancedresearch.github.io/blog/2020-01-09-bits-are-bullshit.md

 we use programming languages which builds on bits as the fundamental building block, but the end result we want to generate, is the side effects from executing or compiling the code.

-Mathematically, the definition of bits is not necessary to achieve any goal we would a Turing machine to do.
+Mathematically, the definition of bits is not necessary to achieve any goal we would like a Turing machine to do.
 Hence, bits are bullshit.
 Each bit is a waste of resources.

 However, a such jump to conclusion assumes that we can predict what a Turing machine will do, which we can't.